We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Being an island chain within the tropics, much of attractions of the Turks and Caicos are related to the beach and ocean.
 The country has some fantastic beaches, the most famous being the award-winning Grace Bay Beach on Providenciales.
 Other popular beaches here are Leeward Beach, Taylor Bay, Sapodilla Bay, Long Bay, Malcolm’s Road Beach and Bight Beach.
 Governor's Beach is the best on Grand Turk, Hollywood Beach and Horsestable Beach on North Caicos are great spots.
 On Middle Caicos Bambarra Beach, and Cedar Point are both incredible, and for beautiful scenic landscapes, Mudjin Harbour is worth a visit for its cliff and beach coastline, together with Conch Bar Caves and the blue hole.
 South Caicos has East Bay and Long Beach.
 Whereas the eastern coast of East Caicos is famous for its pink and peach sand beaches.
 Nearly all the sand in the Turks & Caicos Islands is of coral origin.

-Apart from the magnificent wall and barrier reef liveaboard diving which we have detailed elsewhere, there is a wide range of water sports, including flyboarding, kiteboarding, wakeboarding, parasailing, windsurfing, Hobiecat, as well as kayaking and paddle boarding ecotours in the nature reserves, such as at Chalk Sound, to catch a glimpse of the amazing sea life and birds found there.
+Apart from the magnificent wall and barrier reef liveaboard diving in Turks and Caicos which we have detailed elsewhere, there is a wide range of water sports, including flyboarding, kiteboarding, wakeboarding, parasailing, windsurfing, Hobiecat, as well as kayaking and paddle boarding ecotours in the nature reserves, such as at Chalk Sound, to catch a glimpse of the amazing sea life and birds found there.
 Sport fishing in Providenciales is also popular, and the bonefishing in the flats of Middle Caicos, South Caicos, East Caicos and the Ambergris Cays is world-class.

 On Providenciales, the Provo Golf Club is recognized as one of the top 10 golf courses in the Caribbean.
 There is horseback riding on the beach at Long Bay, and tennis is often available at hotels and resorts.
 There is also a tour available at Turk’s Head Brewery, to sample some local craft beers.